invider/ghoster.mix/man/concept.md

     * lick mood - taste what is under ghost feets
     * pacman mood - eat everything in the path
     * spawn mood - each move spawn and place the thing on top of the stack
-    * drop mode - drop
+    * dropy mood - drop

+* Ghosts can move from map to map through open portals

+* Mission tree can be built from a set of portals that act as hyperlinks between maps.